Data Center Cooling

 In the early 2000s, Robert Sullivan, an Uptime Institute scientist, advanced the concept of hot aisle/cold aisle, attempting to achieve air separation within the server room.
 The design, which aligns data center cabinets into alternating rows, endures in critical facilities throughout the world and is widely regarded as the first step in improving airflow management.

 Users can address these inefficiencies through measurement, modeling, and analysis.
-These tools-including Computational Fluid Dynamics (CFD) analysis, air velocity and pressure gauging, provide a snapshot of your environment, pinpointing problem areas.
+These tools – including Computational Fluid Dynamics (CFD) analysis, air velocity and pressure gauging, provide a snapshot of your environment, pinpointing problem areas.
 Furthermore, real time measurement provides an immediate analysis of your data center environment.
-Often significant improvements are achieved with quick, inexpensive remedies, like blanking panels and brush strips.
+Often significant improvements are achieved with quick, inexpensive remedies, like blanking panels, brush strips and a modular type containment system (for more information click here).

 Cold Aisle Containment